AYUSH5870/AYUSH5870/README.md

 - 🔭 I’m currently working on **Amazon Web Services,Azure,GCP etc...**

-- 💬 Ask me about **System Administartion and DevOps tools such as Teraform,Jenkins,CI/CD,Ansible and Configuration Management etc ...**
+- 💬 Ask me about **System Administration and DevOps tools such as Teraform,Jenkins,CI/CD,Ansible and Configuration Management etc ...**

 - 📫 Contact me on:-   **gamerudy007@gmail.com**